OSU-Net/cyder/docs/api/intro_v2.rst

 ~~~~~~~~~~~~~~~
 Querying Fields
 ~~~~~~~~~~~~~~~
-..
-COMMENT!
-Pretty much this entire section needs to be updated due to the changes in supported field lookup types.

 Before we can write our query, however, we need to know the basic structure of each filter.
 Each filter must contain a selection mode, the field to query, and the field lookup type.
 The exact structure can be easily described with Extended Backus-Naur Form: